 From Cedar City

 Go north on Main (or take Interstate 15 Exit 62) to UT 130.
-Continue north 13.5 miles, then turn east (right) 2.5 miles on a good gravel road to Parowan Gap.
+Continue north 13.5 miles, then turn east (right) 2.5 miles on a nice paved road to Parowan Gap.

 Go north on Main to 400 North.
-Turn west (left) for 10.5 miles on good gravel road (near Milepost 19).
+Turn west (left) for 10.5 miles on a nice paved road (near Milepost 19).